-IRI Impact Highlights
+IRI Impact Highlights 2022

-A set of 4 case studies from the IRI 2021 cohort developed with the Translational Science Benefits Model framework
+A set of 4 case studies developed with the Translational Science Benefits Model framework

 In partnership with the Implementation Research Institute, the Translational Science Benefits Model project developed four impact case studies demonstrating how implementation science can improve health services and change communities.
 The case studies showcase the impact of IRI fellows' and alums' work, and the impact of the IRI itself as a mentored network.